-The automation software can also enter test data into the System Under Test, compare expected and actual results and generate detailed test reports.
+The Automation Software can also enter test data into the System Under Test, compare expected and actual results and generate detailed test reports.
 Test Automation demands considerable investments of money and resources.

 Successive development cycles will require execution of same test suite repeatedly.
-Using a test automation tool, it’s possible to record this test suite and re-play it as required.
+Using a test Automation tools, it’s possible to record this test suite and re-play it as required.
 Once the test suite is automated, no human intervention is required.
 This improved ROI of Test Automation.
 The goal of Automation is to reduce the number of test cases to be run manually and not to eliminate Manual Testing altogether.

 The benefit of manual testing is that it allows a human mind to draw insights from a test that might otherwise be missed by an automated testing program.
 Automated testing is most preferable for large projects that require testing the same areas over and over.
 Also, projects that have already been through an initial manual testing process.

-The test automation performs testing at three different levels:
+The test Automation performs testing at three different levels: